“But I was taught that if my husband (fill in the blank), it’s my job to fix it.”

 Women and churches who are just beginning to see the power/control paradigm for what it is are wise to seek help navigating the storm of confusion and chaos that surrounds them.

 Churches, people of God, it is time to reconsider our sinful ideology of a wife’s role toward her husband–and our role of protecting him and his sin.
 When we don’t listen to her, don’t believe her, and help cover his tracks, we are not only sinning against her and their children, we are also sinning against him.
-He will take advantage of our mistaken definitions of “good” and “kind,” and use them to meet his desires (see this video: Good vs. Nice).
+He will take advantage of our mistaken definitions of “good” and “kind,” and use them to meet his desires.
 Instead, we want to learn and practice God’s definition of “good” and “kind” which lead to repentance through natural consequences.

 We want our desired outcome to match God’s desired outcome: sanctification, not appearification.